Classification with Costly Features in Hierarchical Deep Sets: Method

+(Figure~\ref{fig:architecture}b and \ref{fig:hsoftmax_example}, Algorithm~\ref{alg:model} \textsc{SelectAction}) Let us describe the process of selecting an action.
+Remember that the observation $\bar x$ can be viewed as a tree, where value features are leaves and set features branch further.
+Note that this hierarchy is semantical, i.e., each set feature groups similar objects related to their parent.
+Therefore, it makes sense to use this semantical hierarchy for feature selection.
+We call the method below \emph{hierarchical softmax} and note that a similar technique was used in natural language processing \citep{morin2005hierarchical,goodman2001classes}.

-\paragraph{Action selection.} (Figure~\ref{fig:architecture}bc) If the input embedding processed the observation recursively from leaves to the root, the action selection works oppositely.
-Starting at the root of $\bar x$, a series of stochastic decisions are made at each node, continuing down the tree.
-The root node is regarded as a set with only a single object.
-For a specific observation $\bar x$ and set $\mathcal B \in \mathfrak B$, let $v_1, ..., v_m$ be the objects in the set, $z_i = f_{\theta_{\mathcal B}}(v_i)$ their embeddings, and $z$ the sample-level embedding of $\bar x$, computed in the previous step.
-The probability of selecting a feature $k$ in an object $v_i$ is then determined as $\softmax_{i,k}\big(f_{\phi_\mathcal{B}}(z, z_1), ..., f_{\phi_\mathcal{B}}(z, z_m)\big)$.
-The $f_{\phi_\mathcal{B}}(z, z_i)$ function transforms the global embedding $z$ and object-specific embedding $z_i$ into a vector (single scalar for each feature) for the softmax, implemented as a single fully connected layer with no activation function.
-The parameters $\phi_{\mathcal B}$ are bag-specific and different from $\theta_{\mathcal B}$.
-Observed features and fully expanded sets are excluded from the softmax.
-At the root level, the terminal action potential $A_t(z)$ is added to the softmax.
+For visualization, see Figures~\ref{fig:architecture}b and~\ref{fig:hsoftmax_example}.
+Oppositely to the input embedding procedure, the action selection starts at the root of $\bar x$ and a series of stochastic decisions are made at each node, continuing down the tree.
+The root node is regarded as a set with a single object.
+For each bag $\mathcal B \in \mathfrak B$, let the probability of selecting a feature $\kappa$ of an object $v$ be:

-\paragraph{Policy.} Let $\pi_\Omega$ be the probability distribution over actions, where $\Omega = \{A_t, p, V, \Theta, \phi_{\mathcal B} : \mathcal B \in \mathfrak B \}$ is the set of all parameters in the model.
-The probability of selecting an action $a$ in the context of $\bar x$ is $\pi_\Omega(a|\bar x) = \prod_{i=1}^{n} p_i$, where $p_1, ..., p_n$ are the probabilities in the selected path.
-The selection leading to an action makes the model interpretable because it reveals which objects and features contributed to the decision.
-It also saves computational resources because the whole distribution does not have to be computed, and it enables effective learning \citep{tang2019discretizing}.

-\paragraph{Training.} Multiple samples are processed in parallel to create a batch, and the model is synchronously updated with the A2C algorithm.
-Note that we use this algorithm to demonstrate the method without the ambition to achieve the best performance possible -- any recent modification to the RL algorithm is likely to improve the performance.
-Exact implementation with hyperparameter settings is available in Appendix \ref{apx:implementation}.
-The code is available at \url{https://github.com/jaromiru/rcwcf}.